 Heather has been a dedicated meditation practitioner for 17 years.
 She brings that experience to InsightLA along with her business experience.
 After completing an MBA at London Business School, she began a career that spanned marketing, human resources, operations, and finance.
 She has US domestic and international business experience, particularly in the UK and Asia.
-She is currently in a doctoral program at Meridian University, which will culminate in a Ph.D. in Psychology.
-The program at Meridian is titled Leadership and Social Transformation and the explicit intent of the program is to develop leaders in the fields of human development and social change who will emerge from the program with the capacities to effect global, systemic change.
+In addition to her operational and fundraising work at InsightLA, Heather is completing her doctoral work in Psychology.
+Her dissertation examines capacities necessary in leaders to effect global, systemic change.
 Capacities Heather brings to InsightLA include cultural sensitivity, a deep understanding of the trajectory of human development, and a whole-systems approach to creative problem-solving.

 In 2009, after being diagnosed with HIV and a stress-related retina disorder, Mark, an executive producer on national television shows, needed to find a way to manage his stress and come to terms with his illness.
 At a friend’s suggestion, he signed up for a Mindfulness-Based Stress Reduction class at InsightLA.
 After completing the 8-week MBSR class with Christiane Wolf, he knew that mindfulness had the potential to change his life.
 Over the next several years, Mark dove into the Dharma.
 He established a daily practice, began attending silent meditation retreats at Spirit Rock, blogged for The Huffington Post and appeared on national television talking about his experience with mindfulness.
 Mark completed the MBSR teacher training practicum, the Facilitator Training Program at InsightLA, and is a member of InsightLA’s Teacher Development Group.
 He is also part of Spirit Rock’s current cohort of the Dedicated Practitioner Program.
 Additionally, Mark is an adjunct lecturer at USC in the School of Cinematic Arts, Media Arts + Practice division where he teaches digital media and mindfulness.
 Mark’s television career spans producing, developing, selling and launching national shows and digital content for Telepictures, King World, Tribune, ABC Daytime, 20th Television (FOX), Debmar Mercury, ITV, Harpo Productions and Lifetime TV.